erikcorry/struhchuh/README.md

 https://software.intel.com/en-us/node/524239

-A big inspiration for the SSE2 version of searching for a two-byte sequence was misachan's https://mischasan.wordpress.com/2011/07/16/convergence-sse2-and-strstr/ but he does extra work to find a match accross a word boundary, which I avoid.
+A big inspiration for the SSE2 version of searching for a two-byte sequence was misachan's https://mischasan.wordpress.com/2011/07/16/convergence-sse2-and-strstr/ but he does extra work to find a match across a word boundary, which I avoid.

 The GNU C library uses some similar tricks for strlen, but does